 Stargate shoutouts are a-plenty in this game.
-Most notably would have to be the Prothean artifact imprinting partial knowledge in Shepherd's brain, and despite being the one unlikely human who was genetically capable of handling it, he still has to seek out the help of the advanced race who created the artifact to sort out his mind again.
-This same plot led to Shepherd discovering the fate of the Protheans and saving the galaxy several times over and led O'neill to discovering the asgard and saving the galaxy several times over.
+Most notably would have to be the Prothean artifact imprinting partial knowledge in Shepard's brain, and despite being the one unlikely human who was genetically capable of handling it, he still has to seek out the help of the advanced race who created the artifact to sort out his mind again.
+This same plot led to Shepard discovering the fate of the Protheans and saving the galaxy several times over and led O'Neill to discovering the Asgard and saving the galaxy several times over.

 If Shepard brings Ashley and Kaiden down to the Citadel wards it's possible that, after one of them notes a ditincr anti-human sentiment, Shep will give a giant shout out to old sci-fi:

 Shepard: Why not?
 We've got oceans, beautiful women, this emotion called love.
 According to the old vids, we have everything they want.

 Which the opposite gendered character will have snarky remark about